-MDMA is known as a “party” drug that brightens the mood at parties and concerts.
+MDMA is known as a “party” drug that claims to brighten the mood at parties and concerts.
 However, could this drug that promotes happiness actually have the opposite effect?

 What Is MDMA?

 MDMA, which stands for 3,4-methylenedioxy-methamphetamine, is a synthetic drug that is similar to natural hallucinogens and stimulants.
 This drug, otherwise known as Molly and ecstasy, is typically taken in clubs, at parties, or in social environments.
-It is available in the form of capsules, tablets, liquid, and powder.
+It’s available in the form of capsules, tablets, liquid, and powder.

 Since MDMA works by increasing serotonin and dopamine in the brain, this drug is closely associated with happiness and empathy.
 Individuals who use MDMA typically experience an altered mood, a change in perception, and emotional warmth.

 People typically use MDMA before or during a night out or with friends.
 While the effects above may be pleasant for some, there are also various negative side effects of MDMA that can be severe.
 Side effects of MDMA typically last for about three to six hours after taking the drug and can include:

 - Muscle cramping

 - Teeth clenching